Think you have an ear infection? These surprising reasons may have caused it

 Swimming

-Swimming is a fantastic full-body exercise but it carries some risks, especially if your swimming in open water.
+Swimming is a fantastic full-body exercise but it carries some risks, especially if you're swimming in open water.
 When swimming, always wear appropriate protective equipment such as earplugs and swim caps, and make sure to dry your ears with a soft towel once out of the water.

 Not washing your hands